pe-version/CA0/README.md

 This project implements a complete IoT data pipeline for tracking precious metal prices using a cloud-native architecture.
 The system fetches real-time metal prices, processes them through a pub/sub messaging system, and stores the results in a NoSQL database.

+## Demo Video
+See `CA0-Recording.mov` for complete pipeline demonstration showing data flow from producer through Kafka to MongoDB storage.

 ## Reference Software Stack

 | Component | Technology | Version | Purpose |